 The beneficiary or recipient of the cheque in to whose account the cheque is paid.

-The person or business that writes and issues the cheque.
+The person, business or charity that writes and issues the cheque.

-The bank where the person or business who wrote the cheque holds their account.
+The bank or building society where the person, business or charity who wrote the cheque holds their account.

 As under s.42(5) FSBRA, a PSP, in relation to a payment system, means any person who provides services to persons who are not participants in the system for the purposes of enabling the transfer of funds using the payment system.

-The person or business who receives the cheque and to whom the cheque is payable.
+The person, business or charity who receives the cheque and to whom the cheque is payable.
 Also called the beneficiary or payee.

-The bank where the recipient of the cheque holds their account.
+The bank or building society where the recipient of the cheque holds their account.

 If the payer’s bank is unwilling to pay a cheque, it will be returned unpaid to the recipient.
 There are a number of reasons why this may happen.
 For example, there may be insufficient funds in the payer's account, the cheque may be fraudulent, or it may be wrongly dated or unsigned.
 When a cheque is returned unpaid its value may be reclaimed from the recipient's account by the recipient’s bank - this may be after the funds have been withdrawn by the recipient but it will be before the end of working day six after paying in the cheque.